 Using Rental Income

-Your debt-to-income ratio (DTI ratio) is the ratio of your monthly income compared to your monthly debt obligations.
+Your debt-to-income ratio (DTI ratio) is your monthly income ratio compared to your monthly debt obligations.

 Your DTI ratio cannot exceed 43% for most types of mortgages.
 However, you may be able to count your rental property income.